 When paired with IoT (Internet of Things), new data can be automatically updated in this unified ledger.
 For example, meat in transport must maintain a temperature of 4°C or less.
-With blockchain and IoT, it is possible to verify and record its temperature at every step of the supply chain while keeping the data protected and accessible.
+With Blockchain and IoT, it is possible to verify and record its temperature at every step of the supply chain while keeping the data protected and accessible.
 This makes verification easy for the whole supply chain as both technologies report the food’s state.
-In addition, blockchain in the food supply chain will do wonders for safety, as explained by Walmart, in partnership with IBM, in the video below:
+In addition, Blockchain in the food supply chain will do wonders for safety, as explained by Walmart, in partnership with IBM, in this video below: https://youtu.be/SV0KXBxSoio

 Where is Blockchain in the Industry Now?

-To determine blockchain’s position in the industry, three adoption frameworks will be used – The S-Curve of Innovation Diffusion, the Technology Adoption Life Cycle, and the Hype Cycle.
+To determine Blockchain’s position in the industry, three adoption frameworks will be used – The S-Curve of Innovation, the Technology Adoption Life Cycle, and the Hype Cycle.

 Technology Adoption Life Cycle

 Blockchain is now being adopted by the Early Adopters.
-As mentioned by the 2018 MHI Industry Report, 6% of the respondents are using blockchain, which puts it above the Innovators group but not yet at the point of crossing the chasm.
+As mentioned by the 2020 MHI Industry Report, 10% of the respondents are using Blockchain, which puts it above the Innovators group but not yet at the point of crossing the chasm.

 The Hype Cycle

-Gartner placed blockchain just after the tip of the Peak of Inflated Expectations.
-Projects such as IBM’s blockchain supply chain are pushing it out of the hype and into the supply chain industry.
+Gartner has placed Blockchain at the start of the Peak of Inflated Expectations.
+This position in the curve means that Blockchain is about to receive its highest publicity.
+But despite the promotion, it is still unclear whether the technology would become a success or failure.
+However, projects such as IBM’s Blockchain supply chain are steadily pushing it out of the hype and into the supply chain industry.
 Ginny Rometty, IBM’s CEO, even said…

 Blockchain in supply chain management will strengthen the collaboration and data sharing that the industry has sought for many years.
 Blockchain will address long prevailing concerns such as security, privacy, and control over data.
 No doubt, this emerging technology is something that supply chain leaders must not ignore.